Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Introduction

 Our work aims to improve the image translation paradigm while addressing its limitations.
 Our proposed approach, Modality Translation for OD (ModTr), incorporates the detector's knowledge into the translation module by training directly for the final detection task.
 Unlike traditional image translation methods, ModTr does not require any source data.
-It is a simple approach that can be easily integrated with any detector, be it a one-stage or two-stage detector.
-This approach also has applications in many settings.
-By incorporating new modalities for a pre-trained detector, it can act as a server that receives diverse images translated from each ModTr block trained for each modality.
-The detector then generates the desired output with comparable performance to fully fine-tuning but requiring much less computational power on the entire system.
-In~\fref{fig:different_methods}, we present several options to integrate new modalities into our system.~\fref{fig:different_methodsa} illustrates the N-Detectors approach, where each detector is trained on a specific modality.
-While this method is effective, it requires a significant amount of computational resources.
-Alternatively, we have the N-ModTr-1-Detector approach in \fref{fig:different_methodsb}, which is less resource-intensive as it involves training a specialized model for each modality.
-Finally,~\fref{fig:different_methodsc} shows a single detector trained on joint modalities, which is not memory-intensive.
-However, it may not be as optimal as the other methods due to the challenges in multimodal learning.
-In this work, we focus on the effectiveness of our approach for IR modality, which is commonly used in surveillance and robotics, and the incremental modality detector server-based application, which are important for many settings that require non-interrupt detection predictions.
+It is a conceptually simple approach that can be easily integrated with any detector, be it a one-stage or two-stage detector.
+A notable application of ModTr is using a pre-trained RGB detector as a server that incorporates different ModTr blocks as input translators for new modalities such as IR.
+This new detector generates the desired output with performance comparable to full fine-tuning without losing the original knowledge of the pre-trained model.
+In \cref{fig:different_methods}, we present several options for integrating IR modalities into an RGB system. \cref{fig:different_methods}a illustrates the N-Detectors approach, where each detector is trained for a specific case.
+This method effectively demands more memory and forgets previously learned information. \cref{fig:different_methods}c shows a single detector trained on combined modalities.
+This method does not incur additional memory, yet it requires simultaneous access to all modalities, which may not always be feasible. \cref{fig:different_methods}b illustrates our proposed approach, which involves training a specialized translator for each condition without altering the parameters of the original detector.
+The N-ModTr-1-Detector strikes a balance between the previous methods, addressing their shortcomings by requiring only a single detector.
+Importantly, it retains the original pre-training knowledge, as it leaves the detector unchanged.
+In this work, we focus on the effectiveness of our approach for the IR modality, commonly used in surveillance and robotics, and the incremental modality detector server-based application, which is crucial for many settings that require uninterrupted detection predictions.

-\textbf{Our main contributions can be summarized as follows:} \\ \textbf{(1)} We present ModTr, a method for adapting pre-trained ODs from large RGB datasets to new scarce modalities like IR, without requiring access to any source dataset, by translating the input signal.
+\textbf{Our main contributions can be summarized as follows.} \\ \textbf{(1)} We present ModTr, a method for adapting pre-trained ODs from large RGB datasets to new scarce modalities like IR, without requiring access to any source dataset, by translating the input signal.

 \textbf{(2)} In contrast to standard fine-tuning, our approach does not modify the original detector weights.
 This allows the detector to retain the knowledge of the source data while adapting to a new modality.
 As a result, a single model can be used to handle multiple modalities across various translators.
 For instance, the same model can be used to process RGB during the daytime and IR at nighttime.